DNACENSolutions/dnac_ansible_workflows/workflows/network_profile_wireless/README.md

 1.  **Deploy Configuration:**

 Run the playbook to seamlessly apply the wireless network profile configuration defined in your input variables to Cisco Catalyst Center.
 Before proceeding, ensure that the input validation step has been completed successfully, with no errors detected in the provided variables.
 Once validated, execute the playbook by specifying the input file path using the --e variable as VARS_FILE_PATH.
+The VARS_FILE_PATH must be provided as a full path to the input file.
 This ensures that the configuration is accurately deployed to Cisco Catalyst Center, automating the setup process and reducing the risk of manual errors.

 ```bash